PalMod: PALette MODification for fighting games.

 Check MvC2-DC Edits Made By PalMod 1.2x

-MvC2-Dreamcast only: Verifies that if you changed a character palette that you changed the secondary palettes associated with that palette.
+MvC2-Dreamcast only: Verifies that if someone changed a character palette that they also changed the secondary palettes associated with that palette.
 For example, if you modify Cyclops you also need to modify his Extra - 02 (c.HK) to match.
 This option also allows you to auto-correct your mix using our current up-to-date Process Supplement Palettes logic.
 This is only really useful for "old" mixes or if you didn't have Process Supplement Palettes on.

 **** Settings menu ****